ioBroker/ioBroker.iot/README.md

 ![Intro](img/intro.png)

 ### Language
 If you select "default" language, the smart names of devices and of enumerations will not be translated.
-If some language specified all known names will be translated into this language.
+If some language is specified, all known names will be translated into this language.
 It is done to switch fast between many languages for demonstration purposes.

 ### Place function in names first